nashuar/Voron2Mods/LEDBERG LED Mount/Readme.md

 Put the LED Insert into the mount, rotate it until you can connect the plug and then install the complete assembly to the left and right top extrusions.

-I recomment to run the wires through the extrusions and cover it with some extrusion cover inserts.
+I recommend to run the wires through the extrusions and cover it with some extrusion cover inserts.